CocoaPress/docs/docs/Troubleshooting/Printing.md

 This can be checked in the menu under Menu -> Mesh Leveling -> Probe Mesh.

 The printer will take about three minutes and probe the printable area of the bed.
-If this step collides with anything, you may need to contact support to work you through resolving this issue.
+If this step collides with anything, you'll want to look into [adjusting your extruder height.](#adjusting-extruder-height)

 <!-- photo of probing in progress -->